 We make contact with families and schools following referral and give advice and guidance through all phases and transition between phases for the pupil, school and family.

-We provide joint transition planning in the last two years of school and input and information from a lecturer for deaf and hearing impaired to help pupils make choices and provide opportunities to find out about after-school education from year nine onwards.
+We provide joint transition planning in the last 2 years of school and input and information from a lecturer for deaf and hearing impaired to help pupils make choices and provide opportunities to find out about after-school education from year nine onwards.

 We provide, monitor and maintain specialist equipment and make assessments of needs and language development.
 We provide information and in-service training to school staff.
 We jointly plan programmes and activities for school staff in conjunction with the speech and language therapy service.